What qualifications are needed to teach English online?

 For smaller, lesser-known companies, it's common that you will be using Skype to teach your English sessions.
 Alternative voice/video platforms include Zoom and Google Hangouts.
 Although not as popular, Zoom receives praise from online English teachers for having excellent sound and HD video quality, as well as a more reliable connection when compared to Skype.
 If you're teaching English online with the company ‘Turks Learn English,' you'll quickly become familiar with Zoom as this is the platform they use for their group lessons.

-For larger, well-established companies, it's typical for them to have developed their own educational platforms to facilitate online classes – VIPKID is one of these (pictured below).
+For larger, well-established companies, it's typical for them to have developed their own educational platforms to facilitate online classes – VIPKid is one of these (pictured below), and DaDa is another.

 Let’s delve further into the benefits of each of these video/voice platforms: